HSF/hsf.github.io/_gsocproposals/2018/proposal_LHCbHEPDrone.md

 ## Task ideas

  * To create New extentions of the models used as drone neural networks in the LHCb C++ production environment.
- * Characterisation of the suitability of the networks compared to the standard model.
+ * Characterisation of the suitability of the networks compared to the standard deep neural network.
- * Characterisation of the performance of the extended models relative to the standard model.
+ * Characterisation of the performance of the extended models relative to the standard deep neural network.

 ## Expected results
 * Working drone extentions in the LHCb C++ production environment.